Wilsberg: Synopsis

 Georg Wilsberg, a sturdy man in his late fifties, runs a bookshop for antiquarian books in the city of Münster, and works on a sideline as a private detective.
 Both jobs mix very well.
 He purchases whole libraries if he can, preferably striking bargains by buying the bequest of a recently deceased.
 Wilsberg has a business card which gives away his side job, so if there are any doubts concerning the circumstances of the death, the relatives are inclined to employ him.
 Other customers appreciate the chance to hire a private detective discreetly by pretending they are just looking for rare books when they visit him.
 Wilsberg investigates cases all over Münster and its outskirts.
-Since he's permanently short of money, he doesn't own a car and has to borrow one from his friends, or even steal one, as a running gag.
-In his investigations, he doesn't care much about legal regulations, so he frequently burgles private homes in search of evidence and gets arrested.
+Since he is permanently short of money, he does not own a car and has to borrow one from his friends, or even steal one, as a running gag.
+In his investigations, he does not care much about legal regulations, so he frequently burgles private homes in search of evidence and gets arrested.